gvwilson/sensibleadventures/iffy/iffy.md

 "Thank you,"
 Wales said gratefully
 as she took one of the boxes from his hand.
-"I keep telling myself I should rig something up to carry them, but I never seem to have time."

 "No worries," Iffy replied.
 Then she gasped.